Sarah Althea Hill: Terry killed

 When David and Althea Terry were released from jail, they returned to Fresno.
 On August 14, 1889, they boarded a train in Fresno on which unknown to them Field and Neagle were returning from Los Angeles.
 At 7:10 am, all of the passengers disembarked the train to eat breakfast in the railroad station dining room at Lathrop, California.
+The conductor immediately sent word to Constable Walker that both men were on board and requested that he come at once to the railroad station, but he couldn't be found right away.

 After entering the dining room, Althea Terry saw Field.
 She quickly exited and returned to her railroad car, apparently to fetch her satchel in which she was known to carry a pistol.
-When her husband saw Field, he walked behind him and slapped Field twice with such force that his glasses were knocked off.
+When Terry saw Field, he slowly came across the dining room and approached Field from the rear.
+The account in the San Francisco Chronicle the next day reported that Terry slapped Field on his cheek twice with such force that his glasses were knocked off.
+Other reports said Terry attempted to slap Field, or to grab him by the whiskers.

 Neagle, who was 5'7" tall and weighed 145 pounds, testified that the 6'3", 250-pound Terry recognized Neagle from the earlier confrontation in the courtroom.
 Neagle later said he saw a look of determination and victory on Terry's face.
 Neagle rose from his chair and said, "Stop that!
 I am an officer."
 Terry drew back his hand again and Neagle drew his .45-caliber revolver and shot Terry at point-blank range in the heart.
+As Terry fell backward, Neagle fired again, nicking his ear.
 Neagle announced to the 80 to 100 people in the dining room, "I am a United States Marshal and I defy anyone to touch me!"
 Field told them that Terry had assaulted him "and my officer shot him."